 Religious observances and human rights law

 Passover (Pesach), a Jewish holiday, is an eight-day holiday that commemorates the deliverance of Hebrew slaves and exodus out of Egypt.
-In 2020, Passover begins sunset on Wednesday, April 8 and ends in the evening of Thursday, April 16.
-During this time, work is forbidden on the first two days (April 9–10) and last two days (April 15–16).
-Work is permitted only on April 12–14 with certain restrictions. (source).
-COVID-19 is also having a huge impact on Passover celebrations for 2020.
+In 2021, Passover begins sunset on Saturday, March 27 and ends in the evening of Sunday, April 4.
+During this time, work is forbidden on the first two days (March 28-29) and the last two days (April 3–4).
+Work is permitted only from March 30 to April 2, with certain restrictions. (source).
+COVID-19 is also having a huge impact on Passover celebrations for 2021.
 The seder is typically a large gathering of friends and families.
-However, this year, Rabbis are urging people to restrict the number of people at their seders or to live stream the event to stop the spread of COVID-19.
+However, this year, Rabbis are encouraging people again, to restrict the number of people at their seders or to live stream the event to stop the spread of COVID-19.
 “People should only share their seder with those people with whom they live.”